 I had three days in Porto, Portugal.
 On day 2, because it was highly recommended and I’m always game to try new dishes, I walked uphill in the rain for the Francesinha.

 Why was I walking in the rain?
-I think the best way to see a city is to walk as much as you can (and it looked so much closer on the map!) and I didn’t have an umbrella.
-But that’s not the important part.
-The important part, the best part, is the sandwich – this francesinha or “little Frenchie”.
+I think the best way to see a city is to walk around.
+It also looked so much closer on the map!
+I didn’t have an umbrella but with only 3 days in Porto that wasn’t going to stop me.
+The rain and hill is not the important part.
+The best part is the sandwich – this francesinha or “little Frenchie”.
 Bread, cheese, ham, sausage and steak smothered in a slightly spicy tomato sauce.
 A sandwich that doesn’t really look like much but filled with all that meaty goodness and drenched in that sauce, it’s filling enough to share but tasty enough that you might not want to.

 Apparently the francesinha was invented in Porto, Portugal and can be found at many restaurants, but I was told that Bufete Fase was the place to go.
 It’s a tiny space with just a few tables tucked into the back.